an15ms157/PCM4ALICE3/README.md

 # electron-pack
-Analysis code for light mesons from soft photon in ALICE3 detector simulation
+Analysis code for light mesons from soft photon in ALICE3 detector simulation.